 If you are heading to Florida soon, visiting St Petersburg is a must-do!
 Located in the Tampa Bay area, St Pete, as the locals call it, is a little piece of heaven!

-If you love art and music, head downtown!
-You will find the Salvador Dali museum, featuring the biggest collection of Dali’s pieces outside of Spain.
+Suppose you love art and music, head downtown!
+You will find the Salvador Dali museum, featuring the biggest collection of Dali’s pieces outside Spain.
 But that’s not all!
 The museum of fine art, the Holocaust Museum, and the Chihuly collection are also very much worth a visit!

 Finally, let’s talk about the beaches!
 St Petersburg is known for being home to some of the most beautiful beaches in North America!